zapabob/ROCm/docs/examples/inception_casestudy/inception_casestudy.md

 7. Set parameters to guide the training process.

     :::{note}
-    The device is set to "cuda".
-In PyTorch, "cuda" is a generic keyword to denote a GPU.
+    The device is set to `"cuda"`.
+In PyTorch, `"cuda"` is a generic keyword to denote a GPU.
     :::

     ```py
     device = "cuda"
     ```

 8. Set the data_path to the location of the training and validation data.
-In this case, the tiny-imagenet-200 is present as a subdirectory to the current directory.
+In this case, the `tiny-imagenet-200` is present as a subdirectory to the current directory.

     ```py
     data_path = "tiny-imagenet-200"